 - Cut excessive rate increases by insurance companies, saving auto and homeowner consumers over $310 million

 - Successfully fought repeated attempts by big out-of-state insurance companies to take away consumer legal protections

 - Helped individual consumers recover over $160 million on their insurance policies when payments were delayed or denied

 - Protected women by requiring that contraceptives be included in prescription drug coverage

 - Brought transparency and regulatory oversight to the individual health insurance market

 Experienced and Professional

 Mike Kreidler earned a Doctor of Optometry degree from Pacific University in Oregon and a master’s degree in public health from UCLA.
 As an optometrist, he worked for 20 years for Group Health Cooperative of Puget Sound in Olympia.

 As a freshman in the U.S. Congress, Kreidler won a coveted seat on the House Energy and Commerce Committee and the subcommittees on Health and the Environment and Energy and Power.
-He was actively involved in matters addressing health care access, affordability and quality.
-Kreidler was involved with issues of food safety, violence against women, Medicare reimbursement rules, improved mental health services and expedited Superfund cleanups.
+Kreidler took on issues of food safety, violence against women, Medicare reimbursement rules, improved mental health services and expedited Superfund cleanups.